guyvanit/simple-gallery/README.md

 Simple (command-line) tool to view and navigate through images in a directory using C++ and SDL

 ## TODO:
-    1. Get image to display on a window
+    1. Manage window/image size to be displayed correctly
     2. Sort image files according to date updated/created
     3. Window size according to image size
     4. Render ~10 images at a time -> or some other handling of multiple renderings